basarat/eze/README.md

   }
 }
 ```

-This builds the demos out to the specified folder.
+Now `npm run docs` builds the demos out to the specified folder.
 HTML + JavaScript.
 You can push that folder to s3 or surge.sh or even github  🌹

 > Ofcourse you can use js / raw node if you want to.
 But why would you.